New Zealand British Rail Mark 2 carriage: Great Journeys of New Zealand

 AKS class luggage van: three former Auckland SA carriages were overhauled and reconfigured in 2018 as additional luggage vans to be classified for the Northern Explorer, Coastal Pacific and TranzAlpine.

 fitted with a crew compartment, improved catering provision storage, recycling storage facilities, luggage and cycle racks.
 AKS 5828 and 5926 were trialled in late 2019 and early 2020.
 AKS 5658 was delayed waiting for new bogies.
 All three are now in service on the Northern Explorer, Coastal Pacific and TranzAlpine.

 AKF class kitchen car: three former Auckland SA carriages were overhauled and reconfigured into kitchen cars in 2022, one each for the Northern Explorer, Coastal Pacific and TranzAlpine.
 The first, AKF6112, was marshalled around Woburn and the Hutt Workshops in late October 2022.
-The carriage had been reskinned removing windows and one set of metro styled doors at one end, painted in The Great Journeys of New Zealand colour scheme, but retained its former designation as SA 6112 while finishing work was undertaken.
+The carriage had been reskinned removing windows and one set of metro styled doors at one end, painted in Great Journeys New Zealand colour scheme, but retained its former designation as SA 6112 while finishing work was undertaken.

+Glenbrook Vintage Railway

+The Railway Enthusiast's Society GVR acquired SA,SD and SX carriages from Auckland Transport in 2021 on behalf of GVR for their future needs after the sale of these carriages to other parties had fallen through.
+Upon inspection, the SX carriages were surplus to GVRs needs and sold via Trade Me.